background

 1. Determine the Operating Expenses → The operating expenses of a property include maintenance, repairs, property management fees, utilities, insurance, property taxes, and other costs incurred while running the property.

-2. Calculate Gross Operating Income (GOI) → The gross operating income (GOI) is the total income that a property generates before expenses.
-GOI is usually composed primarily of rent payments collected from tenants, but any other sources of income must also be included, e.g. application fees, amenities fees, laundry fees, parking permits, or other on-premise services.
+2. Calculate Gross Operating Income (GOI) → The gross operating income (GOI) is a property’s total income before expenses.
+GOI is usually composed primarily of rent payments collected from tenants.
+Still, any other sources of income must also be included, e.g. application fees, amenities fees, laundry fees, parking permits, or other on-premise services.

 3. Divide the Operating Expenses by the Gross Operating Income (GOI) → The output is the operating expense ratio (OER).
 However, the resulting figure will be in decimal format.